 It's hard to beat Bradley University if you wish to study Journalism.
 Journalism majors from Bradley University receive an earnings boost of about 5.3% over the typical income of journalism majors.
 The surrounding area of an important urban center is tremendous for students seeking ample possibilities for networking, adventure, and life.

 Around 87.0% of freshmen return to this school for their following year of school.
 About 94.0% of students receive some form of financial aid at Bradley University.
 For more info, check out the college scorecard.

 Every student pursuing a degree in Journalism needs to look into Loyola University Chicago.
 Loyola University Chicago journalism students receive 5.1% more than the typical journalism graduate.
 Chicago, Illinois is an appropriate area for learners who relish the busy urban lifestyle.

 It's hard to beat North Central College if you want to pursue Journalism as a major.
-Journalism majors from North Central College get a earnings boost of approximately 2.0% over the average earnings of journalism majors.
+Students who graduate from the Journalism program earn about $34,051 in their early career salary and $65,557 in their mid-career salary.
 Naperville, Illinois is an excellent surrounding for young people who enjoy the active urban lifestyle.

 It's hard to beat Western Illinois University if you want to study Journalism.
 Macomb, Illinois provides a charming small-town atmosphere for young people to learn in.

 With its low price and fantastic education, Western Illinois University is a fantastic value, earning a rank of #7 in Illinois.
 WIU's affordable net price is quite attractive to cost-conscious applicants.
 For more information, look at college scorecard.